ka7eh/maplibre-gl-basemaps/README.md

 > The core interactions and stying of this control is based on [Leaflet.Basemaps](https://github.com/consbio/Leaflet.Basemaps)

 A Maplibre GL Control for switching between basemaps.
+The control only supports raster sources.

 [Demo](https://ka7eh.github.io/maplibre-gl-basemaps/example)